cs1302uga/cs1302-ce04/README.md

    ```

 1. Change into the `cs1302-ce04` directory that was just created and look around.
 There should be
 two Java files somewhere in the directory structure.

-What are the fully qualified names for the
-classes contained in those files?
+   * What are the fully qualified names for the classes contained in those files?
+   * What is the path to the default package for source code relative to the `cs1302-ce04`
+     directory?

 **CHECKPOINT**